4. Risk management

 Liquidity and funding

-Management of liquidity and funding at BBVA aims to finance the recurring growth of the banking business at suitable maturities and costs, using a wide range of instruments that provide access to a large number of alternative sources of financing.
-In this context, it is important to notice that given the nature of BBVA’s business, the funding of lending activity is fundamentally carried out through the use of stable customer funds.
+Liquidity and funding management at BBVA aims to finance the recurring growth of the banking business at suitable maturities and costs, using a wide range of instruments that provide access to a large number of alternative sources of financing.
+In this context, it is important to notice that, given the nature of BBVA's business, the funding of lending activity is fundamentally carried out through the use of stable customer funds.

-BBVA Group maintains a solid liquidity position in every geographical area with regulatory ratios remained comfortably above the minimum levels required:
+The BBVA Group maintains a solid liquidity position in every geographical area in which it operates, with liquidity ratios well above the minimum required:

-- The BBVA Group's liquidity coverage ratio (LCR) remained significantly above 100% and stood at 134% as of March 31, 2020.
-For the calculation of this ratio, it is assumed that there is no transfer of liquidity among subsidiaries; i.e. no kind of excess liquidity levels in foreign subsidiaries are considered in the calculation of the consolidated ratio.
-When considering these excess liquidity levels, the BBVA Group's LCR would stand at 156% (22 percentage points above 134%).
-In addition, it comfortably exceeded 100% in all subsidiaries (Eurozone 156%, Mexico 146%, the United States 144% and Turkey 153%).
+- The BBVA Group's liquidity coverage ratio (LCR) remained comfortably above 100% throughout 2021, and stood at 165% as of December 31, 2021.
+For the calculation of this ratio, it is assumed that there is no transfer of liquidity among subsidiaries; i.e. no type of excess liquidity levels in foreign subsidiaries are considered in the calculation of the consolidated ratio.
+When considering these excess liquidity levels, the BBVA Group's LCR would stand at 213%.

 The most relevant aspects related to the main geographical areas are the following:

-The main transactions carried out by the companies that form part of the BBVA Group in the first quarter of 2020 were:
+The main wholesale financing transactions carried out by the companies of the BBVA Group are listed below:

-Foreign exchange risk management of BBVA's long-term investments, principally stemming from its overseas franchises, aims to preserve the Group's capital adequacy ratios and ensure the stability of its income statement.
+Foreign exchange risk management of BBVA's long-term investments, principally stemming from its overseas franchises, aims to preserve the Group's capital adequacy ratio and ensure the stability of its income statement.

-The aim of managing interest-rate risk is to limit the sensitivity of the balance sheets to interest rate fluctuations.
-BBVA carries out this work through an internal procedure following the guidelines established by the European Banking Authority (EBA), which measures the sensitivity of net interest income and economic value to determine the potential impact of a range of scenarios on the Group's different balance sheets.
+Interest rate risk management seeks to limit the impact that BBVA may suffer, both in terms of net interest income (short-term) and economic value (long-term), from adverse movements in the interest rate curves in the various currencies in which the Group operates.
+BBVA carries out this work through an internal procedure, pursuant to the guidelines established by the European Banking Authority (EBA), in order to analyze the potential impact that could derive from a range of scenarios on the Group's different balance sheets.

 By area, the main features are: